frCandela/FEngine/README.md

 # FEngine
 FEngine is my 3D game engine.
-I will certainly make cool games with it in the future.
 It uses Vulkan for Rendering, Dear ImGui for user interface and a lot of other open libraries for various purposes.

 ## Features (non exhaustive list):
 * Scene management